adamjorr/somatic-variation/README.md

 ### Why do we use it
 Later in the pipeline, we want to estimate a genome using the reads we've generated and the reference of a closely related species.
-However, it's infeasible to use a heavy-duty variant caller to approximate a new reference during iteration.
-Thus, we use an error-prone but faster variant caller to approximate each new reference.
-To reduce the chance of getting errors during the creation of a new reference and then fitting to those errors, we remove sequencing error first with Rcorrector.
-We then remove extremely high-coverage reads with Khmer, as these regions can also cause problems with variant calling.
+To reduce the chance of fitting errors during the creation of a new reference, we remove sequencing errors first with Rcorrector.
+We then remove extremely high-coverage reads with Khmer, as these are likely erroneous and may cause errors if they map to the wrong place in the genome.

 ### Expected output
 A file containing the khmer graph, called khmer_count.graph.
 Two folders:
  * **corrected/** containing the corrected read pairs.
  * **sliced/** containing the read pairs after filtration with Khmer, as well as reads which passed filtering but their mate did not.